 History of Computer design: Holborn 9100 (1981)

-An original advertising photo of the Holborn microcomputer
+An original advertising photo of the Holborn microcomputer; image courtesy Technisch Museum

 History of computer design: the Holborn 9100 microcomputer (1981)

-Released on the market in 1981, the model 9100 was produced by Holborn, a small computer manufacturer based in Enschede, the Netherlands (the brand name was actually a contraction of “Born in Holland”.
+Released in 1981, the model 9100 was produced by Holborn, a small computer manufacturer based in Enschede, the Netherlands (the brand name was actually a contraction of “Born in Holland”.

-Technically developed by Hans Polak and Henny Beavers, and designed by Dutch industrial design studio Vos, the system comprised a single-piece keyboard-monitor console and a massive external box which contained two floppy drives (an optional 30MB hard disk was also available).
+Technically developed by Hans Polak and Henny Beavers, and designed by industrial design office Studio Vos (founded by Dutch interior architect Henk Vos), the system comprised a single-piece keyboard-monitor console and a massive external unit that contained two floppy drives (an optional 30MB hard disk was also available).

 There are few doubts that the distinctive hallmark of the Holborn 9100 was its periscope-like 12” built-in monitor protruding from the console.